rezmansouri/tell_a_vision/README.md

 - ...
 - 5-pedestrian-middle-above-close.mp3

-Finally, using `narrator.get_narration()` static method we can get the summerized description of the scene in the format of the name of the audio files to be played:
+Finally, using `narrator.get_narration()` static method we can get the summarized description of the scene in the format of the name of the audio files to be played:
 ```python
 narration = narrator.get_narration(classes=classes, class_labels=CLASS_LABELS, ranks=ranks, locations=locations)
 ```